meyerjp3/psychometrics/README.md

  commons math library.
 It is a key component of [jMetrik](http://www.ItemAnalysis.com) an open source application for psychometrics.
 See http://www.ItemAnalysis.com for more information about jMetrik and the psychometrics library.

+ The library is licensed under the Apache License, Version 2.0.

  Recommended Citation:

  Meyer, J. P. (2015).
 Psychometrics: An open source Java<sup>TM</sup> library for measurement [computer software].
 Available from https://github.com/meyerjp3/psychometrics.

 Item Response Theory (IRT)